daniel-shipt/reading-notes/Learning Markdown.md

 ###### And all the way down to the H6 tag, which is the smallest!

+#### In order to do this, just use the appropriate amount of hastags follow by a space and what you want it to say!

-## We can also create undordered liste!
+## We can also create undordered lists!

 * Apples
   * Granny Smith